 Bears and honey just go together.
 But, I asked myself recently, how did that combo come to be?
 It’s such an everyday staple, few of us have ever stopped to wonder why honey comes in that cute little bear!
 Here’s the sweet truth I discovered behind the iconic bottle.
 (And in case you’re wondering, here’s my favorite honey recipe…so simple you really don’t need a recipe at all!)

 How the honey bear came to be

 Rewind to California, 1957.
 Two beekeeping couples, the Gambers and Millers, are having dinner at Ralph and Luella Gambers’.
 Shop talk turns to brainstorming how best to market their honey, and soon they strike upon the irresistible idea: Everyone knows that bears like honey (as in Winnie the Pooh, whose creator, A.A.
 Milne, had died just a year before).
-Winnie the Pooh was on people’s minds and in their hearts.
+Winnie the Pooh was the cute animal on people’s minds and in their hearts.

 Add in the skyrocketing popularity of teddy bears (introduced in 1902 to honor President Teddy Roosevelt for famously sparing a bear’s life on a hunting trip), and Ralph Gamber got the sweet idea.
 Why not package the honey in a golden squeezable little bear?
 (Regardless of what container you use to store honey, this is how to keep the sticky stuff fresh forever.)